You’ve got Questions, We’ve got Answers

 Helpful Tips from PsyFi TMS

-PsyFi TMS offers appointments through telehealth services.
+• PsyFi TMS offers appointments through telehealth and in-person services.
 We have automated check-in, which includes confirming appointments AND checking in for each appointment, paying outstanding balances or copays, taking assessments and signing paperwork.
 Please do this at least a day before the appointment.
-So basically, it’s just like coming to see the doctor, but from the comfort of your own space and a day early.

-TMS is not supposed to hurt, so be vocal if you’re experiencing discomfort.
+• TMS is not supposed to hurt, so be vocal if you’re experiencing discomfort.
 This doesn’t happen here, but we have heard from patients who’ve stopped TMS elsewhere because it made them cry!
 That’s terrible.
-Patients love Eli’s professional, reassuring ease.
-He’s very attentive and will work hard to make you comfortable.
-Let him know if you’re experiencing any irritation.
+Patients love Noah & Abby’s professional, reassuring ease.
+They strive to create a safe & therapeutic environment for all patients.
+Please let them know if you’re experiencing any irritation.

-Our providers interchange care, so if you don’t like how one provider operates, it’s absolutely fine to schedule with the other provider.
+• Our providers interchange care, so if you don’t like how one provider operates, it’s absolutely fine to schedule with the other provider.
+Each provider may have different comfortability levels in prescribing certain medications.
+Please be sure adhere to our controlled substance agreement form when checking in for your new patient appointment.

 Here are some of your most asked questions:

 When you schedule your appointment, you’ll receive a link.
-The link only works on the day OF the appointment, so save it.
+The link only works on the day OF the appointment.
 Staff can easily send you a copy if you don’t have it, so just contact us and we’ll email you a copy.
-The day of the appointment, log into the appointment a smidge early or, if Dr. Varma calls you early, you can use it at that point.
 You do not have to download an app.

 No. Dr. Varma’s schedule is packed with back-to-back appointments all day.
-When he has a break, he’s answering emails, voicemails, and the questions staff send him.
-The best way to communicate with Dr. Varma is by calling his assistant or emailing directly.
+The best way to communicate with Dr. Varma or any provider is by sending a message directly to them in the portal.
+You may also email: info@psyfitms.com.

 We are in-network with Aetna, BCBS, BIND, Cigna, Health Partners, Hennepin Health, Medica, Medica, Medicaid, Medicare, PreferredOne, Tricare products, Ucare, UnitedHealthcare, and United Medical Resources